 After an arrest in the metro-Atlanta area, those facing criminal charges need reliable legal representation and counsel to avoid unjust punishments and receive fair sentencing.
 Though the next steps after an arrest may be unclear, the first phone call you should make in such a situation should be to ChancoSchiffer P.C.
-An experienced attorney can mean the difference between freedom and jail time, time spent in jail or prison, and the costs of exorbitant fines.
+An experienced Atlanta personal injury attorney can mean the difference between freedom and jail time, time spent in jail or prison, and the costs of exorbitant fines.
 Contact our office today to schedule a free consultation with one of our attorneys.

 A good lawyer can be a fantastic asset for anyone facing criminal charges, especially serious ones.
 A criminal defense attorney will work diligently to prevent his or her client from facing a trial.
 Sometimes, though, a trial is unavoidable.
 An attorney can poke holes in the prosecution’s case to insufficient evidence to prove guilt beyond a reasonable doubt.
 While a public defender is always an option, they generally take many cases at once and may not have the same level of personal investment in your case as a private criminal defense attorney would.